-- Immediately after you receive your government funds, you will have to pay your fees on your own.
-If you do not receive any funding, you are still responsible for paying your fees and must begin doing so as soon as you receive notification of ineligibility/refusal.
+- Immediately after you receive your government funds, you will have to use this to pay your fees.
+If you do not receive any funding, you are still responsible for paying your fees and must begin doing so as soon as you receive notification of ineligibility or refusal.

 - You can access your personalized fees invoice from ACORN to determine the amounts and due dates for your fees.